- 🐶 Lymphoma in dogs: Are there alternatives to the CHOP protocol?

 How long does the alternative treatment take?

-➡️ It takes about 3-4 months with administration every 3 weeks .
+➡️ It lasts approximately 3-4 months with administrations all 3 weeks.

 Is the new therapy more effective than the CHOP protocol?

-➡️ No, but it shows comparable results with a PFS of 6.6 months .
+➡️ No, but she shows comparable results with a PFS of 6.6 months.

 Which dogs benefit the most?

-➡️ Dogs with B cell lymphoma and those whose owners want less frequent visits to the clinic.
+➡️ Dogs with B-cell lymphoma and those whose owners prefer less frequent clinic visits.

-➡️ Rabacfosadin is more expensive than Chop , especially for large dogs.
+➡️ Rabacfosadine is more expensive than CHOP, Especially for large dogs.
 Prices vary depending on the clinic.

-➡️ usual chemotherapy side effects, plus a certain risk of skin reactions and lung damage .
+➡️ Common chemotherapy side effects, plus a certain risk for Skin reactions and lung damage.

-➡️ Yes, this reduces the risk of lung damage , but should be discussed with the vet.
+➡️ Yes, that reduces the risk of lung damage., However, this should be discussed with the veterinarian.